manishrps/mslearn-dp100/instructions/03-azureml-designer.md

     ![new-pipeline](images/visualize.png)

 4. Close the **Normalize Data** visualizations and wait for the rest of the modules to complete.
-Then visualize the output of the **Evaluate Model** module to see the performance metrics for the model.
+Then preview the output of the **Evaluate Model** module to see the performance metrics for the model.

     ![new-pipeline](images/emvisualize.png)